 LeMans Motors is a mechanic with five workshops across Brisbane, 2.9K monthly organic website visitors, and an $8k+ traffic value.
 However, they weren’t always getting this large traffic flow.

-We created LeMans, an entirely new website that was full of content about their services, their values and how to book in.
-Every page was optimised to include relevant keywords that would see LeMans appearing in relevant local SEO searches in Brisbane.
+We created an entirely new website for LeMans Motors that was optimised with content about their services, their values and how to book in.
+Every page included relevant keywords that would see LeMans appearing in local SEO Brisbane searches.

 The website design took on best practice UX/UI principles to increase the usability of the site.
 When search engines look to prioritise certain pages, they often search for websites that have excellent design and a sitemap that’s easy to navigate.

-The results for LeMans speak for themselves.
-There was a massive increase in organic traffic which meant that more people were finding LeMans from local SEO searches in Brisbane.
-This led the monthly value of LeMans to skyrocket.
+The results for LeMans Motors speak for themselves.
+There was a massive increase in organic traffic which meant that more people were finding the business from local SEO searches in Brisbane.
+This led the monthly value of LeMans Motors’ website to skyrocket.

 We talk a lot about SEO in Brisbane, but what does it mean to have an agency that’s working for you in your city?
 We’ve helped countless businesses around Brisbane accelerate their SEO results and rank higher on Google.
 All of our packages can be tailored to suit budgets for small business SEO Brisbane.
 By optimising your service pages, creating new landing pages, and using a range of local SEO techniques, we can help increase inquiries for your product or services.

 Our SEO specialists have a proven track record of helping businesses accelerate their growth and rank higher on Google.
-Do you want to be our next successful case study?
+Get in touch with our team and let’s improve your SEO together.

 It’s all in the approach.
 While every search marketing strategy is different, there’s a generalised approach we take to helping our clients rank.
 It starts with learning all about your industry and your business, researching your competitors and building on their approaches, and of course tackling each on-page and off-page SEO technique.